 If you’re reading this, there’s a good chance you’ve used one of the many products that Steve Jobs so famously innovated.
 The late tech genius, who was born on February 24, 1955, set the standard for the look and feel of personal computers.

-Jobs co-founded Apple in 1976, was forced out of the company in 1985, and returned to the company as CEO in 1996.
+Jobs co-founded Apple in 1976, was forced out of the company in 1985, and returned as CEO in 1996.
 He continued to be the face of the brand until his death from neuroendocrine cancer in 2011.
 Without Jobs, the ubiquitous technology of the modern world might look very different, and the man behind the machine was a fascinatingly complex figure.
 Here are some facts about Steve Jobs you might not have known.

 1. Steve Jobs was adopted.

-Steve Jobs may have been a very public figure, but he was always careful to keep his private life hidden.
-Jobs was adopted, and his biological father, Abdulfattah Jandali, was a Syrian immigrant.
+Jobs may have been a very public figure, but he was always careful to keep his private life hidden.
+He was adopted, and his biological father, Abdulfattah Jandali, was a Syrian immigrant.
 He rebuffed Jandali’s attempts to get in touch, and denied paternity of his own daughter, Lisa, for many years.

-2. Steve Jobs was a college dropout.
+2. He was also a college dropout.

 Don’t let anyone tell you a college degree is a prerequisite for professional success.
 Jobs came from a working-class background and dropped out of Reed College after just six months due to the financial strain it put on his family.
 Intriguingly, Jobs revealed decades later that a calligraphy class he took at Reed inspired the earliest typography used in Mac computers.